adrianmota/learning-notes/html.md

 In the last example we could see that the element has a class attribute, with a value of *bold*, and it can be used by CSS to add styles to that element, or used by JavaScript to affect the element dynamically.

-Anothe example is this:
+This is another example:
 ```html
 <h1 id="heading">My Heading</h1>
 ```

-In the last case, the id attribute is used to identify an element in an unique way, which means that shouldn't be others elements with the same attribute-value, and this is used to afect the element adding styles to it using CSS or changing its behavior with JavaScript.
+In the last case, the id attribute is used to identify an element in an unique way, which means that there shouldn't be other elements with the same attribute value, and this is used to afect the element adding styles to it using CSS or changing its behavior with JavaScript.

 Not all the elements in HTML has content in them, for example:
 ```html
 <br/>
 ```

-Note: All the HTML elements are not case sensitive, this means that it's the same write title, Title or TITLE, and so on, but the recommendation is to write HTML in lowe case.
+Note: All the HTML elements are not case sensitive, this means that it's the same write \<title\>, \<Title\> or \<TITLE\>, and so on, but the recommendation is to write HTML in lower case.

 Let's take a look to a basic HTML page
 ```html